Black Mouth Cur: Appearance

-The Black Mouth Cur is a medium to large sized, athletic, muscular breed of dog.
-The breed varies considerably in height, typically standing between 16 and 25 in with individual dogs known to reach 28 in, the breed standard mandates a minimum height of 18 in for male dogs and 16 inches for females.
-The breed typically weighs between 45 and 100 lb, with the breed standard allowing for significantly lighter animals than is typical, stating a minimum 40 lb for mature male dogs and 35 lb for mature female dogs.
-The Black Mouth Cur has a short, dense coat that is typically yellow, fawn or light brown in color, although dark brown, brindle and black individual animals are known.
-The breed's head is broad and flat, they have drooped ears and a powerful, distinctively melanistic black muzzle.
-They have a broad chest, long legs and a long tail that is typically left undocked.
+The Black Mouth Cur is an athletic, muscular dog of medium to large size.
+It varies considerably in height, typically standing between 16 and 25 in, with individual dogs known to reach 28 in; the breed standard mandates a minimum height of 18 in for dogs and 16 inches for bitches.
+The dogs usually weigh between 45 and 100 lb, with the breed standard allowing for significantly lighter animals, with a minimum weight of 40 lb for dogs and 35 lb for bitches.
+The Black Mouth Cur has a short, dense coat; it is usually yellow, fawn or light brown in color, although dark brown, brindle and black individual animals are known.
+The head is broad and flat, with drooped ears and a powerful, distinctively melanistic black muzzle.
+The chest is broad and the legs are long, as is the tail – which is not normally docked.

 Character

-The Black Mouth Cur is an extremely active breed which requires a great deal of exercise.
-The breed is wary of strangers and known to be very protective of children, sometimes to the point of objecting to parents disciplining their children.
+The Black Mouth Cur is wary of strangers and known to be protective of children, sometimes to the point of objecting to parents disciplining their children.
 Many are known to respond better to female handlers.

-These are powerful dogs that are multi-talented as a guardian, herder, hunter, and homestead watchdog.
-By their nature, they are highly independent, and need an owner who will lead them.

 Uses

+The Black Mouth Cur is a powerful dog and may be used for herding, hunting, or guarding property.

-The Black Mouth Cur is used extensively for hunting throughout the Southern United States, the breed is also used as a herding dog.
-The breed is used to hunt a broad variety of game including bear, feral pig, raccoon, deer, and squirrel; the breed has a reputation as a voracious hunter that usually catches and kills game on the ground, although it does tree and bay game as well.
+It is used extensively for hunting throughout the Southern United States, on a broad variety of game including bear, feral pig, raccoon, deer, and squirrel.
+It has a reputation as a voracious hunter that usually catches and kills game on the ground, although it may also tree and bay game.